The CoBA Connection

 The Saluki Blueprint for Success

-For CoBA students, faculty, staff, and alumni, the honor reflects more than one professor’s excellence.
-It reinforces what the college stands for: teaching that stays relevant, research that informs practice, and mentorship that continues well beyond the classroom.
-Dr. Karau also emphasized that he does not just teach business content.
-He teaches soft skills that are often the hardest to master.
-For the next generation of Salukis, he highlighted a practical toolkit.
+For CoBA students, faculty, staff, and alumni, the recognition reflects more than one professor’s excellence.
+It reinforces what the college stands for: teaching that stays relevant, research that informs practice, and mentorship that extends far beyond the classroom.
+Dr. Karau is clear that he does not just teach business concepts.
+He teaches the skills that sustain careers but are often the hardest to master:

-• Curiosity as a superpower: stay curious, because the moment you stop wondering is the moment you stop growing.
+- Curiosity as a superpower - because the moment you stop wondering is the moment you stop growing.

-• Adaptability and flow: go with the flow and keep your coping resources one step ahead of the challenge.
+- Adaptability and flow - staying flexible and keeping your coping resources one step ahead of the challenge.

 The Legacy of the "Small Piece"

-In a world of viral trends and short attention spans, Dr. Karau’s teaching style is a masterclass in sustainability.
-He views himself not as a sage on a stage, but as a mentor who provides "a small piece" of the puzzle in a student’s larger life story.
-As we celebrate his 30 plus year career and this prestigious award, Dr. Karau reminds us that teaching is not about the lectures that are heard today; it’s about the lessons that resonate a decade from now.
-"Success isn't always loud," Dr. Karau says, thinking back to that student in the back of the room.
+In a world driven by viral moments and short attention spans, Dr. Karau’s teaching philosophy is a masterclass in sustainability.
+He does not see himself as a “sage on a stage”, but as a mentor who provides "a small piece" of a much larger puzzle — one students may not fully recognize until years later.
+As CoBA celebrates his more than 30 year career and this well-deserved honor, Dr. Karau offers a simple reminder about what great teaching really is.
+"Success isn't always loud," Dr. Karau says, thinking back to that student in the back row.
 "Sometimes, the most impactful thing you can do is simply stay flexible, stay curious, and wait for the light to turn on."

 From TV producer to GA Teacher of the Year: The Sunder Regmi Story